-Death rate from cervical cancer per 100,000 estimated resident female population in a 4-year period, by geographic location and 5-year age groups (20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80-84, 85+) and for the target age group (20-69 years, age-standardised).
+Death rate from cervical cancer per 100,000 estimated resident female population in a 4-year period, by geographic location1 and 5-year age groups (20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80-84, 85+) and for the target age group (20-69 years - age-standardised).

 Postcode and statistical local area information for incidence and mortality is routinely collected at the point of diagnosis or death.
 These data have been classified using the Rural, Remote and Metropolitan Areas classification (RRMA).
 This classification was developed in 1994 by the then Department of Primary Industries and Energy and the then Department of Human Services and Health as a framework by which various data sources could be analysed for metropolitan, rural and remote zones.
-The RRMA groups are classified according to Statistical
+The RRMA groups are classified according to Statistical Local Area based on the Australian Standard Geographical Classification (ASGC) version 2.1 (DPIE & DHSH 1994).
+Concordance algorithms have been developed to convert statistical local area information coded according to earlier and later ASGC versions into rural, remote and metropolitan area groupings.

-&lt;sup>1 See Table A for location classified by RRMA.
+1 See Table A for location classified by RRMA.